Usage-Based Pricing vs. Subscription Models: A Complete Comparison

 Usage-based billing requires significantly more investment in infrastructure:

-- Aggregation engine: rolling up events into usage totals per billing period, handling late arrivals
+- Aggregation engine: rolling up raw events into usage totals per billing period, handling late arrivals from distributed systems

-- Pricing engine: applying rate logic (linear, tiered, volume, or hybrid) to usage totals with decimal precision
+- Pricing engine: applying rate logic — linear, tiered, volume, or hybrid — to usage totals with decimal precision across potentially thousands of concurrent customers

-- Customer-facing dashboards: real-time usage visibility so customers can track spend before the invoice arrives
+- Customer-facing dashboards: real-time usage visibility so customers can track spend before the invoice arrives; without this, surprise invoices become a support and trust problem

-- Audit trail: customers need to be able to verify their invoice against their own logs
+- Audit trail: customers need to verify their invoice against their own logs; without a queryable audit trail, every billing dispute becomes a manual investigation

 For a realistic assessment of what’s required, see 5 Key Features of Usage-Based Billing Software.